-In determining BAT, the Operator should pay particular attention to relevant sections of the Secretary of State's Process Guidance Note PG6/34(11), and any other relevant guidance.
+In determining BAT, the Operator should pay particular attention to relevant sections of the Secretary of State's Process Guidance Note PG6/34(11) Statutory guidance for re-spraying of road vehicles Revised: July 2013, and any other relevant guidance.
 Techniques include both the technology used and the way in which the installation is designed, built, maintained, operated and decommissioned.

-Note that the Permit requires the submission of certain information to the Regulator, and in addition, the Regulator has the power to seek further information at any time using the EP Regulations provided that the request is reasonable.
+Note that the Permit requires the submission of certain information to the Regulator, and in addition, the Regulator has the power to seek further information at any time under Regulation 60 of the EP Regulations provided that the request is reasonable.